-We also develop SEAT tests for Hindi.
-Similar to \cite{may-etal-2019-measuring}, we make a list of bleached sentence templates and fit each target word (from a WEAT target list) to construct SEAT target lists for each part of speech category.
-We used the Hindi translations of the bleached sentences provided in the original work.
-However, we remove some ambiguous translations and we added other bleached sentences that we constructed in place of them.
-The list and examples can be found in Appendix \ref{app: seat}.
-We conduct SEAT test upon 300 dimensional Hindi GloVe embeddings and Hindi ELMo \cite{kumar2020passage}.
-One can observe in Table \ref{tab:weatandseatforall} that for GloVe, the SEAT scores measure bias to be similar as that measured by WEAT tests.
-For ELMo, the bias is seen mainly with respect to binary gender and adjectives.
-From Table \ref{tab:trans-vs-crafted} we can note that the \textit{Language-Specific} word lists provide better signals for the detection and quantification of bias.
+To develop SEAT tests in Hindi, similar to \cite{may-etal-2019-measuring}, we construct a list of sentence templates and fits each target word from a WEAT target list to construct SEAT target lists for each part of the speech category.
+We used the Hindi translations of the semantically neutral templates provided in \cite{may-etal-2019-measuring}.
+However, we remove some ambiguous translations and we add other templates based on colloquial usage (Appendix \ref{app: seat}) and word lists created for WEAT (Appendix \ref{app:wordlists}).
+We conduct SEAT tests upon 300 dimensional Hindi GloVe embeddings and Hindi ELMo \cite{kumar2020passage}.

+Table \ref{tab:weatandseatforall} demonstrates that for GloVe, the SEAT scores report significant bias for all tests, while for ELMo, the bias is mainly measured in tests with binary gender and adjectives.
+From Table \ref{tab:trans-vs-crafted} we note that the \textit{Language-Specific} word lists record higher amounts of bias than the translated test.
 This highlights the significance of constructing the word lists in WEAT tests while keeping language and cultural considerations in mind.